Updated November 21, 2025.

 Or is it more valuable to you to keep feeling like an expert in your current position?

 There are no wrong answers to this.
-But if you prefer to keep being the expert, a career change journey might not feel rewarding to you.
+But: If you prefer to keep being the expert, a career change journey might not feel rewarding to you.

 3. You Might Feel Judged (But That’s Their Problem, Not Yours!)